For me, England has always been synonymous with one thing. No, not royalty or sports or fish and chips; for me, it's always been afternoon tea.

 **This tea looks like it is only running through the end of July 2018.**

-Don't worry, though, because Kona also has an Alice in Wonderland-themed tea, a “Jasmine Indian” tea, and also a brand new Mary Poppins-themed tea that begins August 1 (I'm sad I missed this one!).
+Don't worry, though, because Kona also has an Alice in Wonderland-themed tea, a “Jasmine Indian” tea, and other themed teas that rotate with the season.
 Check out .

 2. The Potion Room (Harry Potter-themed tea)